geyslein/tsm_tsm-dispatcher/README.md

-TSM Dispatcher is a service to handle a collection of actions when they are triggered by Apache Kafka events.
+TSM Dispatcher is a service to handle a collection of actions when they are triggered by MQTT events.

 # Install